(All fields required)

 is a hospitalist who is interested in family-centered care, situation awareness and clinical quality improvement.

-Medical Director, Hospital Medicine, Community Integration
+Medical Director, Division of Hospital Medicine, Community Integration

 Patient and family centered care